-Whether you're an anaesthetist or just curious, the collection at London's unusual Anaesthesia Heritage Centre - which counts more than 2,000 objects, dated from 1774 to the present day - provides an absorbing story and historical account of advancements in medicine and pain relief.
+Whether you're an anaesthetist or just curious, make your way to the unusual Anaesthesia Heritage Centre where you'll discover more than 2,000 objects dated from 1774 to the present day – all of which played a part in historical advancements in medicine and pain relief.

 For a day out that'll make you glad anaesthetic was invented, take a trip to the British Dental Association Museum.
-From barber surgeons to toothdrawers, rotten teeth to the first painful root canals, and 19th century dental floss to clockwork drills, you can relive the history of dentistry in all its gory glory.
+From barber surgeons to toothdrawers, rotten teeth to the first painful root canals, and 19th-century dental floss to clockwork drills, you can relive the history of dentistry in all its gory glory.

-A must for anyone with a love of machines and engineering.
-Opened in 1874 as David Kirkaldy’s Testing & Experimenting Works, his 116-ton ‘universal testing machine’ still works and was used to test materials’ strength for bridges, locomotives, ships, airliners and more.
+This unusual spot is a must for anyone with a love of machines and engineering.
+Opened in 1874 as David Kirkaldy’s Testing and Experimenting Works, the museum showcases his 116-ton "universal testing machine" which still works, even after years of use testing materials’ strength for bridges, locomotives, ships, airliners and more.

 This grand old building has been home to some of the world's greatest scientific minds and now houses artefacts used in history's most famous experiments.
-Discover how scientists built the first transformer or try your hand at the chemical elements game at The Museum at the Royal Institution.
+Discover how scientists built the first transformer or try your hand at the chemical elements game at The Faraday Museum at the Royal Institution.